locaal-ai/scoresight/README.md

 ## Features

-- Works on Windows, Mac and Linux (the only scoreboard OCR tool that does it)
+- Works natively on Windows, Mac and Linux (the only scoreboard OCR tool that does it)
 - Input/Capture: USB, NDI, Screen Capture, URL / RTSP, Video Files, etc.
 - Perspective correction
 - Image processing and binarization techniques, local, global etc.